 That was even allowing there are interesting interim supports at 19.30 and into the 19.00-18.90 range.
 That said, the current rally back above 19.80 was more critical even after the previous failure as nearby as the 20.25 -.30 area.
-Now slightly back above 20.00 leaves that as the nearterm consideration on a weakening 'risk-on' psychology despite what seems to be some support from sustained CRUDE OIL strength.
+Now slightly back above 20.00 leaves that as the near-term consideration on a weakening 'risk-on' psychology despite what seems to be some support from sustained CRUDE OIL strength.

 While higher hefty congestion is the 20.30 area, there is also the higher 20.65 congestion it traded very temporarily above in mid-June prior to weakening below 20.00 again.
 While next higher resistance is the 20.90 congestion, the focus shifts more so to the 20.00 and 20.30 congestion areas once again after its recent inability to fail on serial tests of the 19.80 area.
+However, even with the recent CRUDE OIL slippage back into the 75.00-74.00 area it has managed to see USD/MXN weaken back below 20.00.